joseph-luketelo/Delta/framework/readme.txt

 TODO
-Key map: only queue raw key events that we're interested in continue testing
+moving bg
-.
+add event for setup (ash)
-UI, bg, or transition to indicate change
+write more tests
 .
-smooth player movement, rotation, acceleration add event for setup (ash) levelsystem acts like fsm but doesnt implement the exact methods
+only queue raw key events that we're interested in smooth player movement, rotation, acceleration levelsystem acts like fsm but doesnt implement the exact methods handle on window unfocus, key repeats

 Changes: